Military history of Estonia

-Two years after the end of the Estonian War of Independence (1918-1920), the Estonian Army consisted of 3 field divisions and a number of small independent battalions and companies (1922).
+Two years after the end of the Estonian War of Independence (1918–1920), the Estonian Army consisted of 3 field divisions and a number of small independent battalions and companies (1922).

 The Republic of Estonia consisted of 47,750 km^{2} of territory, with a population of 1,107,000 inhabitants.
 The armed forces was made up of 18,000 men.
-In the opinion of the Lithuanian armed forces General Staff, the army was large enough to defend The Republic of Estonia.
+In the opinion of the Lithuanian Armed Forces General Staff, the army was large enough to defend the Republic of Estonia.
 Estonia's geographical position was well-suited for military purposes - two large lakes were useful natural obstacles.
-Conscripts served for was 18 months in the infantry, 24 months in other parts of the army, and 36 months in the Navy.
-Estonian military also had 105,000 in reserve force which would have been mobilized if a war would have started.
+Conscripts served for 18 months in the infantry, 24 months in other roles in the army, and 36 months in the navy.
+The Estonian military also had 105,000 reserve force personnel which would have been mobilized in the event of war.